khallaftaha-cmyk/DevOps_automation_toolkit/README.md

 ### 4. **auto-commit.sh**
 Watches the repository for changes (using `inotifywait`) and automatically:
   - adds files
   - commits
   - pushes to GitHub
 Useful for DevOps automation workflows.

 ### 5. **sys-info.sh**
 Displays system information such as:
-- uptime
+- top processes
 - memory usage
 - disk usage
 - CPU load